June 25 – 26, 2021, at East Coast Sports (Registration) and Sloop Point Boat Storage (Weigh In & Awards)

-Welcome to the 2018 Topsail Inshore Challenge, a fun and competitive red drum event that’s a great way for area anglers to try their luck at tournament fishing.
+Welcome to the Topsail Inshore Challenge, a fun and competitive red drum event that is a great way for area anglers to try their luck at tournament fishing.

-As in previous years, Surf City’s East Coast Sports will be the headquarters for our Friday Registration and Captains’ Party, with free food and drink for all.
-East Coast Sports and the Medlin family are longtime supporters of bringing Fisherman’s Post events and local anglers to the island, and we thank them once again for making this event possible.
+As in previous years, Surf City’s East Coast Sports will be the headquarters for our Friday Registration.
+East Coast Sports and the Medlin family are longtime supporters of bringing Fisherman’s Post events and their anglers to the island, and we thank them once again for making this event possible.

 Fisherman’s Post retains its commitment to releasing as many fish alive as possible, so the bonus payouts remain a constant—extra $10 payouts for each red drum (up to two per boat) weighed in alive and in releasable condition that makes the leaderboard.

 We’re also continuing to encourage teams to bring the whole family out to fish by offering $50 bounties for the heaviest single red drum weighed in by crews with junior, lady, and/or senior anglers on board.

 More special prizes include an East Coast Sports gift certificate for the heaviest single red drum weighed in by a SeaTow member.

 And just like all of our inshore events this year, we’ll be partnering with the Wilmington Elks for volunteer support and then donating proceeds from the event to aid their mission of helping children, enhancing communities, and honoring the service and sacrifices of our military veterans.